akhanubis/introspective/README.md

 * Access include classes (ICLASS).
 * Access the attached object of a singleton class.
 * Check if a class is a singleton class.
-* Check if a class is a include class.
+* Check if a class is an include class.

 Requirements
 ------------